Advisor, English Department

 Jeffrey Aziz received his Masters and his PhD at the University of Pittsburgh.

 Research and Publications

 Jeff prefers to see culture in the round, exploring the manner in which literary, religious, artistic, dramatic, and scientific representation are richly connected and interdependent.
 An undergraduate at heart, he is interested in many disciplinary areas.He teaches courses on Shakespeare, early modern literature, drama, museum studies, religious studies, and the cultural history of science, medicine, and anatomy, often in curious combinations.
 He is interested in the history of radical liberatory movements from the late medieval to modernity, from the Anabaptists to the modern political Left.
-His interest in the artistic/literary representation of the human body extends from religious allegory and iconography, to the body in drama, to medical/anatomical bodies.
+His interest in the artistic/literary representation of the human body extends from religious allegory and iconography, to the body in drama, to medical/anatomicalbodies.
 He designed and introduced the literature program’s Apocalypse, Literature and Science, and Unruly Bodies courses.
 He teaches the University Honors College Literature and Science: The Anatomy Lesson course with his friend and colleague Jake Dechant, an anatomy professor from Pitt’s School of Nursing, the first literature course at Pitt with a lab.

 Jeff has worked to promote the place of the humanities in the university and to encourage collaboration across the disciplines.
-He was a founding member of the Humanities at Pitt and served on the Dietrich School Humanities Council.
-He currently serves in the Working Group on the Medical Humanities.
-He is an affiliated member of the Medical Humanities and Jewish Studies faculties, and is a Faculty Fellow of the University Honors College.
+He was a founding member of the Humanities at Pitt and has served on the Dietrich School Humanities Council.
+He has been an elected humanities representative to the Faculty Assembly and the University Senate.